Understanding the GPA grading scale

 You can also start attending tutoring classes or join a study group.
 This is a good way to be held accountable for studying and you get to have fun as well!
 Explaining things to others is often also a great way to learn things yourself.
 You can also talk to your teacher or instructor to find out how they can help you before graduation.

 This is your future.
 Put in the hard work because you will reap the benefits of it.
 Make sure that you build up a good portfolio for your college application.
 Lastly, take a deep breath and enjoy the journey.
-It isn’t about the destination, but about the journey.
-If you’re unsure if higher studies or studying abroad is for you, get in touch with SchoolApply to discuss your options and how they can help you find exactly the right path for you.
+It isn’t just about the destination, but also about the journey.
+If you’re unsure of any part of the study abroad application process, get in touch with SchoolApply to discuss your options and how we can help you find the right path for you.